Teaching Activity. By Bill Bigelow. 15 pages.

 Coal companies have sliced the tops off 500 mountains in Appalachia and dumped the waste in the valleys, burying 1,200 miles of streams and poisoning residents’ water.
 The term for this is mountaintop removal, and it’s not a metaphor.

 So I decided that it was time to break my curricular silence on coal.

 This lesson was published by Rethinking Schools in an edition of Rethinking Schools magazine, “Climate Crisis in the Classroom,” (Spring 2011; Vol. 25, #3).
-For more articles and lessons like “Got Coal?
-Teaching About the Most Dangerous Rock in America,” order Rethinking Schools magazine, “Climate Crisis in the Classroom.”
+For more articles and lessons like “Coal, Chocolate Chip Cookies, and Mountaintop Removal,” order Rethinking Schools magazine, “Climate Crisis in the Classroom.”
 See Table of Contents.